Queens Park

 Football League was achieved in 1920 as founder members of Division Three

 South.
-Still unsettled the club spent a two year period between 1931 and 1933
+Still unsettled, the club spent two years between 1931 and 1933

 at the old White City Olympic stadium before returning to Loftus Road.